-Our teams also run mobile clinics for migrants, asylum seekers and refugees in Paris and monitor the situation throughout the country, making regular visits to French border areas to document the situation and respond to emergencies with direct medical assistance or donations to other organisations active on the ground.
+Our teams also run mobile clinics for migrants, asylum seekers and refugees in Paris and monitor the situation throughout the country.

 MSF reviews patient allegations of coerced sterilisation